07 Aug Australian Financial Times: 4DMedical float set to sizzle, as funds pile in

 “As a result the addressable market is much larger than we first anticipated, hence we are happy to make an even larger bid into the IPO as the investment case had improved and de-risked significantly,” he said.

-“Post FDA approval we are clearly very focused on the progress 4D Medical makes in the US, which is by far the biggest market in the world.
+“Post FDA clearance we are clearly very focused on the progress 4D Medical makes in the US, which is by far the biggest market in the world.
 Beyond that we are interested to see the broader implications for the technology moving from monitoring air flow to blood flow and the like.”

 When Mr Smith was introduced to the business, he was attracted by the involvement of Dr Sam Hupert, the co-founder and CEO of medical imaging company Pro Medicus and a member of 4D's advisory board.